suji0131/Notes/QInt/DataScience.md

 ### Explain what precision and recall are.
 How do they relate to the ROC curve?
 Precision-Recall is a useful measure of success of prediction when the classes are very imbalanced.

-Recall (sensitivity): True positive divided by how real ones are there. (how many of the positive samples have been identified as being positive)
+Recall (sensitivity): True positive divided by how many real ones are there. (how many of the positive samples have been identified as being positive)

 A system with high recall but low precision returns many results, but most of its predicted labels are incorrect when compared to the training labels.